-As an avid gardener, I have always been fascinated by the idea of growing fruit trees in containers.
+As an avid gardener, I’ve always been fascinated by the idea of growing fruit trees in containers.
 Potted fruit trees are a great way to enjoy fresh, homegrown fruit even if you have limited space or live in an urban area.
+With the right container and some basic knowledge of container gardening, anyone can grow a variety of fruits in pots.

 When it comes to growing fruit trees in containers, the type of container you choose is crucial.
 Make sure to select a container that is large enough to accommodate the tree’s root system and has good drainage.